bitnami/charts/bitnami/grafana-pyroscope/README.md

-# Bitnami package for Grafana Pyroscope
+# Bitnami Secure Images Helm chart for Grafana Pyroscope

 Grafana Pyroscope is a continuous profiling tool that helps visualize and analyze app performance by correlating CPU, memory, and I/O usage.